BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 ## Actives TO DO

 - Change navigation among pages, from states to params
+- Change range price input
+- Change font for categories?
 - Clean unused imports
+- Remove movement from bottom when is there not much items and clicks on M.cats
 - Reset scroll when navigate
 - Implement to see filters and items in route/path ( params ) => then modify searches to be by params
 - Change Readme.md